MyRichard12/MyRichard12/README.md

 ```
-I Code and i guess that is it.
+I write codes and i guess that is it.
 ```
 👀

+### A He - Human
+- Boring
+- Tries to be smart
+- Stoic
+- Not Assertive
+- Wjat else...?

 <!---